grinnell-cs/csc151-datasci-scamper/_readings/exprs-and-types.md

 preimg: true
 ---

-From our discussion of [mental models of computation]({{ "/readings/mental-models.html" | relative_url }}), we know that Scheme programs are composed primarily of *expressions*, program fragments that evaluate to values.
+From our exploration so far. we know that Scheme programs are composed primarily of *expressions*, program fragments that evaluate to values.
 What are the different kinds of values that expressions can evaluate to?
 In other words, what kinds of *data* can our Scheme programs manipulate?
 We've seen some examples already, *e.g.*,